-Adam Maltese is an associate professor of science education at Indiana University in Bloomington, IN.
+Adam Maltese is a professor of science education at Indiana University in Bloomington, IN.
 Adam researches how individuals develop and maintain interest in STEM as well as identifying the gains students make from participating in maker programming.
-He directs the Make Innovate Learn Lab at IU’s School of Education.
+He directs the Make Innovate Learn Lab and the Uplands Maker Mobile at IU’s School of Education.
 Recently he helped to start the Indiana Maker Educator Network and developed a Making for Learning class for university students.

 Casey Shea is the Curriculum Coordinator for Maker Education at the Sonoma County Office of Education and teaches in the Sonoma StateUniversity Maker Certificate program and the North Coast School of Education Credential Program.
 Casey worked with Dale Dougherty of Makermedia to start the first Project Make class in 2011, with the goal of providing an opportunity for students to access emerging tools and technologies.
 Casey believes that maker education, using both high and low-tech tools and materials, offers a powerful invitation to engage students in all curricular areas.
 His goals are to help educators increase making opportunities for students and to document connections between making, core content areas and literacy development